-- Recommendation 1: Invest in new scholarships to support Indigenous graduate students and postdoctoral fellows to build a cohort of Indigenous faculty. - Recommendation 2: Increase direct student financial support for First Nations, Inuit and Métis learners; and enhance institutional programs that promote Indigenous student success throughout the post-secondary education continuum. - Recommendation 3: Provide sustained financial support for the National Centre for Truth and Reconciliation to ensure continued reconciliation efforts with Canada's Indigenous Peoples by implementing the TRC's calls to action. - Recommendation 4: Continue investments in the Research Support Fund to address the full cost of research. - Recommendation 5: Invest to ensure that students have a workintegrated learning experience during their post-secondary studies, and expand federal work integrated learning programs across sectors and disciplines. - Recommendation 6: Further invest in the Fundamental Science Review proposal to increase annual scholarship and fellowship funding for graduate students by \$140 million by 2022-23, with priority given to women, Indigenous Peoples, visible minorities and peoples with disabilities. - Recommendation 7: Expand the Undergraduate Student Research Awards, as a means to increase the number of students pursuing graduate studies. - Recommendation 8: Continue to invest in infrastructure to attract and retain talent that will drive discovery and the economy. - Recommendation 9: Continue to dedicate specific funds to universities for infrastructure projects.
+- Recommendation 1: Increase direct student financial support for First Nations, Inuit and Métis learners including a new pan Tri-Agency scholarships program to support Indigenous graduate students and postdoctoral fellows to build a cohort of Indigenous faculty. - Recommendation 2: Provide sustained financial support for the National Centre for Truth and Reconciliation to ensure continued reconciliation efforts with Canada's Indigenous peoples by implementing the TRC's calls to action. - Recommendation 3: Continue investments in the Research Support Fund to address the full cost of research. - Recommendation 4: Invest to provide students with greater access to work-integrated learning experiences during their post-secondary studies, and expand federal work integrated learning programs across sectors and disciplines. - Recommendation 5: Increase annual scholarship and fellowship funding for graduate students by \$140 million by 2022-23, with priority given to women, Indigenous peoples, visible minorities and peoples with disabilities. - Recommendation 6: Expand the NSERC Undergraduate Student Research Awards as a means to increase the number and diversity of students pursuing graduate studies. - Recommendation 7: Continue to invest in infrastructure to attract and retain talent that will drive discovery and the economy. - Recommendation 8: Continue to dedicate funds to universities to upgrade and replace aging infrastructure specifically through the creation of a Green Campus Investment and Innovation Fund.
+This \$2B Fund would support projects such as the University of Manitoba's Central Energy Plant Renewal project that will increase the percentage of renewable energy use, reduce fossil fuel based emissions and decrease our carbon footprint.